cartel-sh/bits/bits/kudasai/README.md

 ## Notes

-- Vanish statistics are stored in `vanishing_channels` (see `core/database/schema.ts`).
+- Vanish statistics are managed through the Cartel API at `api.cartel.sh`
 - The AI persona and model are defined in `bits/kudasai/agent.ts`.
-Adjust as needed.
+Adjust as needed
+- All data operations are handled through the API SDK